 When you are taking a portrait, fill up the frame.
 Unless you are intentionally trying to capture mostly background, then take more of your subject.
 You can also move a bit to the right or the left instead of taking a photo front and center for a more artsy shot.

 Some of the best photos you can take are candid ones.
 Be a sneaky Photographer and capture those genuine priceless moments.
-Yes you can get a glamorous posed photos but nothing says “this is really me” like a candid or action shot.
+Yes, you can get glamorous posed photos but nothing says “this is really me” like a candid or action shot.

-To find out more tips and get my fav editing apps check out my Phone Photography Workshop here:
+To find out more tips and get my fav editing apps here: